Javier7845/Glaucoma_using_ResNet50/README.md

-# TensorFlow2.0_ResNet
-A ResNet50 implementation using TensorFlow-2.0 to the task of glaucoma detection
+ResNet50 implementation using TensorFlow-2.0 to the task of glaucoma detection

 ## Train
 1. Requirements: